Addiction Treatment Center for Aetna Insurance

 Aetna’s process includes Screening, Brief Intervention, and Referral to Treatment (SBIRT).
 The process is the very beginning of any drug treatment program, which has a high potential to be included given the 2012 announcement.
 We will go into the details of the process below.

-This includes five counseling sessions for those who show risky behavior for drug and alcohol abuse.
+Signs of A Great Center: This includes five counseling sessions for those who show risky behavior for drug and alcohol abuse.

-Learning The Basics Of Recovery
+Learning The Basics of Recovery

-Step 1: Create A New Life
+Step 1: Create a New Life

-While this by itself is a vague statement, the idea behind this step is to surround yourself in situations that do not urge you to take drugs.
+While this by itself is a vague statement, the idea behind this step is to surround yourself with situations that do not urge you to take drugs.
 This will mean avoiding your friends, who would encourage your addictive habits.
 They mention an acronym called “HALT,” which stands for Hungry, Angry, Lonely, Tired.

 When you are not taking care of yourself, you are more likely to engage in negative behaviors.
 These include not eating or sleeping well, not joining your friends, and getting into situations that make you angry.
 All of these stressors can potentially bring you back to seeking an alcohol- or drug-induced comfort zone.